milvus-io/milvus/tests/benchmark/README.md

  <img src="assets/dash.png" />

-In this chart, we will found there has an improvement from 2.0.0-RC3 to 2.0.0-RC5.
+In this chart, we could find an improvement from 2.0.0-RC3 to 2.0.0-RC5.